v0rl0x/Golang-url-and-ip-Title-and-Header-fetcher/README.md

 ## To use the program:

-ips.txt | ./banner -p portnumber -o outputfile -t threadcount -b headerdata/bannerdata -t titledata
+ips.txt | ./banner -p portnumber -o outputfile -t threadcount -b "headerdata/bannerdata" -t "titledata"

 Script will automatically output header data/banner data and title data if command line arg isn't specified.

 Zmap can also be piped into the program.

+Threads is the number of concurrect connections, for example if you put 5000 threads it will scan 5000 ips/urls consecutively.